syncfusion-content/fileformat-docs/File-Formats/DocIO/Accepting-or-Rejecting-Track-Changes.md

 ---
-title: Accepting or Rejecting Track Changes | DocIO | Syncfusion
+title: Accept or reject track changes | DocIO | Syncfusion
 description: Learn how to accept or reject the track changes in a Word document using the .NET Word (DocIO) library without Microsoft Word.
 platform: file-formats
 control: DocIO